mdarora/onPointShovels/README.md

 	-couldn't figure out what colors to use so now i'll be using dark theme 6:20
 	-Added dark theme to the pages and replaced some link text with icons

+17-10-2022

+9:03
+	-Styling done , some with inline css, some with external css, some with thw help of bootstrap 9:16
+	-Added data on About us containing fictional details of a fictional company